Ross McFarlane

+Career

-McFarlane was born in Manchester, and is the son of Manchester United footballer Noel.
-He turned professional in 1979 and played on the European Tour for many years, making the top 100 in the Order of Merit seven times, with a best ranking of 26th in 1997.
+McFarlane was born in Manchester in 1961.
+He is the son of Manchester United footballer Noel.

+McFarlane turned professional in 1979.
+He played on the European Tour for many years, making the top 100 in the Order of Merit seven times, with a best ranking of 26th in 1997.
 That year he collected his only European Tour tournament win at the Deutsche Bank Open TPC of Europe, which earned him a five-year exemption on tour.

 Having struggled to build on that win, in 2001 McFarlane played only a few tournaments as he joined Sky Sports as a golf commentator, despite still having over a year left on his European Tour exemption.
 He has also worked for the Golf Channel.

+Personal life

 On 30 January 2014, McFarlane was given a suspended prison sentence of ten months and forced to sign the sex offenders register for 10 years, for being in possession of over 150 indecent images of children.
-Four weeks later, he was re-arrested.
-On 3 March, he was jailed for 18 months after being caught alone with two children after he was banned from such contact as part of his suspended sentence.
-He was also found to have used his Xbox to view child pornography.
+Four weeks later, he was re-arrested after breaking the terms of his suspended sentence, and on 3 March, he was jailed for 18 months.